ietf-wg-acme/acme/draft-ietf-acme-acme.md

 | revoke-cert    | Revoke certificate   |
 | key-change     | Key change           |

-There is no constraint on the actual URL of the directory except that it should be different from the other ACME server resources' URLs, and that it should not clash with other services.
+There is no constraint on the URL of the directory except that it should be different from the other ACME server resources' URLs, and that it should not clash with other services.
 For instance: